Hallucinogen Addiction Treatment

 What is the Treatment for Hallucinogens Abuse and Addiction and What Does That Look Like at PRC?

-The Phoenix Recovery and Counseling Centers are equipped to offer therapy and treatment for hallucinogens abuse and hallucinogens addiction.
-Our services include a Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), and General Outpatient Program (GOP).
-If Residential Treatment for stabilization is required during treatment for hallucinogens abuse, such cases will be coordinated with a partnering residential treatment facility.
+The Phoenix Recovery Center is equipped to offer therapy and treatment for hallucinogens abuse and hallucinogens addiction.
+Our services include an Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), and General Outpatient Program (GOP).

 Phoenix Recovery Experience